SAFE BOATING NEVER HURTS…

 - No Wake Zone and Nothing in Tow through the channel: DO NOT pull skiers or recreational tubes!

-- No alcoholic beverages in open containers allowed at the ramp, in the boat, or on the water.
-(Open container law prohibits public drinking with fine up to $300. )
+- Open Container Law so NO alcoholic beverages or marijuana allowed at the ramp, in the boat, or on the water.
+(Open container law prohibits public drinking and marijuana use with fine up to $300.)

 - When the lake is busy, maintain a COUNTER CLOCK-WISE direction of travel (when facing north) to maximize safety.